 These are efforts aimed at being environmentally friendly (Nwachukwu, 2009).
 The raw materials for producing dairy products are mainly extracted from cows.
 Rearing of cows attracts much environmental pollution which affects the wellbeing of the society around the firm's premises or the ranch.
-To overcome the negative impact of cattle rearing on the society and attract a favorable long-lasting relationship with the society or community where the firms is doing business, the firm needs to be environmentally responsible with the society or community where the firm is doing business, the firm society around to be environmentally responsible.
+To overcome the negative impact of cattle rearing on the society and attract a favorable long-lasting relationship with the society or community where the firms is doing business, the firm needs to be environmentally responsible with the society or community where the firm is doing business, the firm society are provided by the society or community where the firm is doing business, the firm society or community where the firm is doing business.